benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q167.png)

-## Aggregate constraints both before and after a Quantifier
+## Applying Aggregate Constraints both before and after a Quantifier Simultaneously

-todo
+Aggregate constraints can be applied both before and after a quantifer simultaneously.
+Here are some examples:

 _**Q191:** Any dragon that froze X≥3 dragons and fired at Y≥3 dragons.
 X+Y≥10_